-The BOOST Student Hall of Fame features student artwork from all over the country and is a magnificent display of visual arts to share with educators upon arrival to the conference.
-We would love to highlight the amazing work of your students.
+The BOOST Student Hall of Fame features student artwork from all over the globe and is a magnificent display of visual arts (physical and digital art pieces) to share with over 3,500 global educators throughout the conference.
+Seeing the artwork and walking through the gallery reminds us of why we do this work and celebrates the incredible talent that we see in our youth every day.
+We would love to highlight the amazing and creative work of your students.

 Student Artwork Submission Form